serqco/qabstracts/codebook.md

    backward and forward context, not in isolation.
    In particular, when a sentence can be an A or a B, but only a B is expected in this position, it is interpreted as a B.
+6. We are gentle in detecting negative aspects:
+   We annotate them only where they are _clearly_ present.

+Only by applying rules 4, 5, 6 carefully will we be able to come out with a good intercoder agreement.

 ## 2. Codebook: Codes for sentences